China–Palestine relations: History

 Mao Zedong linked the existence of Israel to Taiwan, and described them as "bases of imperialism in Asia."
 In 1965, Mao stated:

 Imperialism is afraid of China and the Arabs.
 Israel and Formosa are bases of Imperialism in Asia.
 You are the front gate of the great continent, and we are the rear.
 Their goal is the same ...
 Asia is the biggest continent in the world, and the West wants to continue exploiting it.
 The West does not like us, and we must understand this fact.
 The Arab battle against the West is the battle against Israel.
 So, boycott Europe and America.

 During the early Cultural Revolution, China curtailed its diplomatic activities, including withdrawing its ambassadors from all of the Arab countries other than Egypt.
-China continued to maintain its diplomatic ties to the Palestinian organizations and other non-state groups groups which China also viewed as liberation groups.
+China continued to maintain its diplomatic ties to the Palestinian organizations and other non-state groups which China also viewed as liberation groups.

 After the PRC was admitted to the United Nations as a member in 1971, it continued to support the Palestinian cause.
 In 1971, China hosted a "Palestine International Week" which included public rallies, exhibitions, and documentary screenings on the Palestinian people; the Chinese People's Association for Friendship with Foreign Countries organized the event with the Arab League and PLO.
 An embassy of the PLO was opened in Beijing during the summer of 1974.

 The PRC supported the 1975 UN General Assembly Resolution 3379 which had equated Zionism with racism.
 The resolution was revoked with Resolution 4686 in 1991.

 After the death of Mao Zedong in 1976 and the gradual rise of Deng Xiaoping to power, China reduced support for Palestinian militant groups, eventually cutting off support, and later supported the Camp David Accords in 1978.
 The PRC still supported the Palestinians and their cause, albeit in a more limited fashion, and it strongly supported the 1988 Palestinian Declaration of Independence by Yasser Arafat in Algiers, Algeria despite the objections by both Israel and the United States.
 The PRC recognised Palestine in 1988.
 It was one of the earliest states to do so.

 China has assigned formal diplomatic staff to Palestine since 1990.
 Initially diplomatic affairs were conducted through the Chinese embassy in Tunisia.
 In December 1995, China has established a foreign office located in the Gaza Strip that acted as a de facto embassy and liaison office to the Palestinian Liberation Organization; however, the Ambassador to Tunisia continued to act as the main diplomatic officer to Palestine until 2008.
 In May 2004, the office, officially named Office of the People's Republic of China to the State of Palestine, was moved to Ramallah.
 The director of the office is accorded ambassadorial ranks in the Chinese foreign service.